-Globally, faith-based organizations from all religions approach their work with a range of motivations that form their development approach.
-This policy is intended to ensure that HFH conforms to requirement that people listen and respond to a message intended to induce people to join a religious movement, political party, or other cause or organization,
+Globally, faith-based organizations from all religions approach their work with a range of motivations that inform their development approach.
+This policy is intended to ensure that HFH conforms to recognized global standards that clearly state that agencies may not condition the receipt of assistance or participation in their work on any requirement that people listen and respond to a message intended to induce people to join a religious movement, political party, or other cause or organization.

 HFHI’s motivation is to unite people around the concept of “putting God’s love into action” along with others from all faiths or with no faith convictions who are interested in helping those in need of improved shelter.

 How We Do it

 Through volunteer labor and tax-deductible donations of money and materials, Habitat builds and rehabilitates simple, decent houses with the help of the homeowner (partner) families.
 Habitat houses are sold to partner families at no profit and financed with affordable, no-interest loans.
 The homeowners' low monthly mortgage payments are recycled into a revolving Fund for Humanity that is used to build more houses.

 Donations are used as designated by the donor.
 Gifts received by us that are designated to a specific building project are forwarded to that project.
 Any undesignated gifts are used where most needed.
 Our most recent audited financial statement is available upon request.
 Truman Heritage Habitat is a 501(c)3 non-profit organization.